Meal planning and carb counting

 If you have been swayed and convinced by the keto folks here again you will have some challenges.
 Don't just accept what I say but also be ready to question their concepts.

 There is strong research that those who enjoy 7 or more coloured foods every day have about a 35% lower all-cause of death[4]; that's massive.
-But you'll find many of them have a lot of carbs.
+But you will find many of them have a lot of starch.
 Whether it is watermelon, beets or butternut you may find yourself thinking about carb counting.
 Perish the thought; just keep the load down.
 That means small portions if you are diabetic or obese.

 Coloured foods are rich in the phytonutrients that are so important to your wellness.
 If you avoid them because of the carb content you are going to be deficient in vital substances such as beta-cryptoxanthin, lutein and tocopherols just to name three.
 If your meal planning is found lacking Alzheimer's disease, macular-degeneration and cardiovascular disease lurk just around the corner.